cptaffe/os_v2/README.md

 # os_v2
-Toy operating system, from OsDev's "Meaty Skeleton" tutorial.
+Toy operating system, originally from OsDev's "Meaty Skeleton" tutorial.

+So far, I have improved the base code notably.